cba-fdp-pub/test_assessment/README.md

 ## Response Requirements
 - Provide your code in plain text format to the hiring representative.
-- JDK requirement 1.8.
-Failure to compile and execution is a failure to this question.
+- Code needs to be successfully compiled and execution verified in JDK 1.8.0_265+.

 # Q2
 ## Problem Description